FanosResearch/Ramify/README.md

 <a name="running-sim"></a>
 ## Automated Simulation

-Once you have built and run the RAMBench, it should be easy to use the automation bash script "do_sim.sh" to run both directed and regression test using the following command
+Once you have built and run the RAMify, it should be easy to use the automation bash script "do_sim.sh" to run both directed and regression test using the following command

 ```
 ./do_sim.sh <TestType> <TestCategory> <TestCaseNum>